 Naming a business can be a daunting task, but you should know that you don't have to go it alone.
 While you may be the owner or founder, responsible for seeing your budding business idea come to fully-fledged fruition, the more outside input you can gain at this stage, the better.

 Turn first to your team – if you have one – or any relevant professional partners, associates and existing stakeholders.
 Together, you should examine the various angles of your startup, as well as its objectives and its growth potential.

 Together, brainstorm further keywords which fit your business and its purpose, and add any new suggestions to the list.
 Use your colleagues as a sounding board for your initial name suggestions and get their feedback on which sound like a good fit.
 Now is the right time to begin eliminating the non-starters and shortlisting to a carefully selected few that tick all the boxes.

 Once you have this shortlist, run them by friends and family who are not yet familiar with your startup.
-Honest feedback will be key here and help you reject names with any negative implications, difficult pronunciations and misleading or confusing connotations.
-This third-party insight will give you a valuable indication of how your business’ name will be interpreted once introduced to consumers for the first time.
+Honest feedback will be critical here and help you reject names with any negative implications, difficult pronunciations and misleading or confusing connotations.
+This third-party insight will give you a valuable indication of how your business' name will be interpreted once introduced to consumers for the first time.